overture-stack/website/markdown/documentation/guides/administration/introduction.md

    - **[Search Portal Customization](/documentation/guides/administration/portalcustomization/):** Learn how to customize how data is displayed in your search portals data facets and table components

- <Note title="Help us make our guides better">If you can't find what your are looking for please reach out to us on our Slack channel linked on the top right of your screen or by email at contact@overture.bio</Note>
+ <Note title="Help us make our guides better">If you can't find what you're looking for please reach out to us on our Slack channel linked on the top right of your screen or by email at contact@overture.bio</Note>

 # Getting Started